Theory test, Road signs

 UK road signs and what they mean

 Most UK road signs tell you their meaning through their shape and colour, so once you know the system you can read a sign you have never seen before.
-Here is how it works, followed by the most common signs with a clear meaning for each.
-Tap any sign for the full detail, or take the road signs quiz.
+Here is how it works, then pick a family below to see every sign in it with a clear meaning, or take the road signs short test.

 Sign shapes and colours, the quick rules